 You have made the huge decision to sign up for a GORUCK Light event!
 Or, maybe you’re still on the fence and haven’t fully committed yet.
-Either way you still want to have an idea of how you are going to successfully train for your GORUCK Light and earn the patch shown above.
+Either way you still want to have an idea of how you are going to successfully train for your GORUCK Light and earn that patch.

 How Do You Train For This?

 The GORUCK Light is tough… there is no getting around that.
-We broke this page up into four different sections to help you navigate the path to your event.
+We broke this page up into multiple sections to help you navigate the path to your event.